code11/engine/docs/docs/tutorials/react/state-is-king.md

 Todo items are kept in very explicitly named `todosById` key, and their `id`s are also added in a `visibleTodoIds` array.
 This a deliberate choice with [good reasons](/docs/concepts/state#shape-of-state).
-One of the app components (Todo listing) happen to show a list of todo items.
+One of the app components (Todo listing) happens to show a list of todo items.
 These shown todos might (and will) end up being different from our `todosById`.
 Keeping them in their own path in state allows keeping a normalized state.
 It is crucial for maintainability that a single source of truth for data is maintained.